the-isf-academy/courseware-data/youtube_export/README.md

 ## Running the script

-Run this script using the following command:
+Run this script using the following command: **`python3 youtube_export.py`**

-`python3 youtube_export.py`
+You must go through the options in order:

+0. Select `json to csv`.
+1. Select `channel stats`.
+2. Select `video stats`.

-You can find your data in the `exports/` directory.
+You can find your data in the `watch-history-full.csv` file in the `exports/` directory.

-The script provides a few options.
-If you have not run the script before, select `json to csv`.
-If you have run it, select either `channel stats` or `video stats`.